Advanced Certificate in Office Administration and Management

 Level 6 QQI Award - Administration 6M5013

-This is a Full-time One Year course, which runs from September to May, 4 days a week, Monday to Thursday.
+This is a Full-time One Year course, which runs from September. to May, 4 days a week, Monday to Thursday.
 Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

 This course is designed to allow students to gain the hard and soft skills necessary to manage an administration department in any contemporary business/office environment.
 Students will learn about the skills necessary to perform their role to an excellent standard and to supervise others.
 This course is designed to enable the student to gain advanced knowledge and skills in the general area of office management.
 Students will receive specialist training in up-to-date Microsoft Office applications and office administration.
 In addition, this course provides a range of core subjects that are essential to the understanding of business and office environments.
 It is the ideal choice for those looking to progress directly to work at a higher-level role in administration/office management and it also facilitates progression to Higher Education.